-Do not initialize the Flat Tire Monitor if snow chains are mounted, otherwise the instrument might issue an incorrect reading.
-When driving with snow chains, it can be useful to briefly deactivate the DSC or activate the DTC (see page 59).◀
+Do not initialize the Flat Tire Monitor if snow chains are mounted; otherwise, the instrument might issue an incorrect reading.
+When driving with snow chains, it can be useful to briefly deactivate the DSC or activate the DTC, refer to page 58.

-UNDER THE BONNET
+UNDER THE HOOD

 Do not work on the car unless you possess the necessary technical knowledge.
-If you are not familiar with the regulations to be observed, have the necessary work on your vehicle carried out only by a MINI Dealer or a workshop that has specially trained personnel working in accordance with the specifications of the MINI manufacturer.
+If you are not familiar with the regulations to be observed, have the necessary work on your vehicle carried out only by a MINI dealer or a workshop that has specially trained personnel working in accordance with the specifications of the MINI manufacturer.
 If this work is not carried out properly, there is a danger of subsequent damage and related safety hazards.